OhioAdams CountyCourt Process

 1. Arraignment (First Appearance)

-• What to expect: At the arraignment, the judge will inform you of the charges against you, your rights, and the potential penalties you face.
-You'll be asked to enter a plea.
+• What to expect: At the arraignment, you will be formally advised of the charges against you, your rights, and the potential penalties.

 2. Pre-Trial Hearings

-• Plea negotiations: Your attorney will negotiate with the prosecutor to potentially reduce the charges or penalties.
-This may involve exploring alternative resolutions, such as diversion programs or a plea bargain to a lesser offense.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to potentially reduce the charges or penalties.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+• Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-• What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs, or with a blood alcohol concentration (BAC) of 0.08% or higher.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-• Typical trial length: DUI trials can vary in length, but they typically last from one to three days.
+• Typical trial length: The length of a DUI trial can vary depending on the complexity of the case, but it typically lasts from one to three days.

-Penalties for DUI in Adams, OH
+Penalties for DUI in Adams County, OH

 First Offense